Les Dames du Bois de Boulogne: Reception

 Les Dames du Bois de Boulogne, while not one of Bresson's better-known films, nonetheless still receives positive reviews.
 It currently holds a perfect 100% on Rotten Tomatoes, with an average rating of 8.3/10 based on 15 critics.

 As Bresson matured as a director, his style shifted, to the point where Les Dames is traditionally remembered as "an un-Bressonian film".
 David Thomson wrote that the film showed Bresson could have directed for Hollywood, noting its "passion for melodrama", its use of "mood music", and its reliance on "the conventions of terrific acting".
 He concluded that Les Dames reflects a transitional stage in Bresson's work, "as if we were watching Picasso still working in the Blue period, but beginning to be possessed by Cubism".
 Bresson personally disliked the film, saying: "It's a very bad film.
 I don't want to talk about it and I regret having allowed it to be shown on television."

 The film was very influential among the French New Wave / Left Bank filmmakers; Jacques Rivette said that Les Dames and Jean Cocteau's Beauty and the Beast were "the key French film[s] for our generation".
 Jacques Demy frequently said that Les Dames was the most influential film of his childhood.
 He paid homage to the film in Lola (1961), which also starred Élina Labourdette.

+The Italian filmmaker Bernardo Bertolucci personally told Bresson that he adored the film.